banisterious/obsidian-canvas-roots/README.md

-# Canvas Roots: D3-Powered Family Tree Plugin for Obsidian
+# Canvas Roots: Genealogical Family Tree Plugin for Obsidian

-**Canvas Roots** is an Obsidian plugin that automatically generates complex, D3-calculated family trees directly onto the Canvas using structured note properties for non-overlapping layouts.
+**Canvas Roots** is an Obsidian plugin that automatically generates complex family trees directly onto the Canvas using specialized genealogical layout algorithms for non-overlapping, relationship-aware positioning.

 This Obsidian plugin is designed for genealogists, historians, and world-builders.
 It transforms structured data in your Markdown notes (relationships, dates, locations) into perfectly laid-out family trees directly on the Obsidian Canvas.

-The core approach is hybrid: the plugin uses the power of D3.js for advanced layout calculation, but generates the output using native Obsidian Canvas nodes and edges.
+The core approach is hybrid: the plugin uses specialized family tree layout algorithms (powered by the [family-chart](https://github.com/donatso/family-chart) library) for advanced positioning that understands spouse relationships, multiple marriages, and complex genealogical structures, but generates the output using native Obsidian Canvas nodes and edges.
 This creates a beautiful, structured chart that is fully editable and linkable within the Canvas environment.

 ## ✨ Key Features

-- **Automated Layout:** Generate precise, non-overlapping pedigree (ancestor) and descendant charts using D3.js hierarchy algorithms inspired by [family-chart](https://github.com/donatso/family-chart) logic.
+- **Automated Layout:** Generate precise, non-overlapping pedigree (ancestor) and descendant charts using specialized genealogical layout algorithms from the [family-chart](https://github.com/donatso/family-chart) library, designed specifically for complex family relationships.

 - **Native Canvas Nodes:** Trees are built from Obsidian file nodes, making every person immediately linkable to research notes, images, and documents on the Canvas.